No. 46 Clamber over rocks

-Adventure no. 46 on our list of '50 things to do before you're 11¾' is clamber over rocks.
-Whether you like to set yourself a challenge or if you're after a more gentle activity, clambering over rocks has options for everyone.
-There's all sorts of different terrain to explore and conquer.
-You can scramble over steep rocks and jump between the gaps, or you can enjoy a gentle meander over flatter rocks, while examining the world around you.
+Adventure no. 46 on our list of ‘50 things to do before you’re 11¾’ is to clamber over rocks.
+Whether you like to set yourself a challenge or prefer a gentler activity, clambering over rocks has options for everyone.
+Discover all sorts of different terrain to explore and conquer.

 What you need

 - Stable rocks that aren’t too wet or too steep